alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 I've always felt like Mystery Hunt had to have an My Little Pony puzzle at some point, and this year someone on the writing team felt the same way.
 We solved it in around forty minutes, seamlessly going from data collection to a-ha to extraction.
-On point construction, clean theming, solvable without MLP knowledge but much faster with it, and the final answer was on point.
+On point construction, clean theming, and solvable without MLP knowledge but much faster with it.
 My second most enjoyable solve of the Hunt.

 But, my favorite solve of the Hunt has to go to [Sleeping Beauty meta](http://huntception.com/round/sleeping_beauty/).
 I